 There’s about a billion and three ways to make chicken and dumplings.
-Sometimes the dumplings are rolled out almost flat and cut into squares before cooking, which results in a chewy, more uniform texture.
-Sometimes the dough is rolled into balls, which results in puffy lil matzo ball looking things that have a soft biscuit texture on the inside.
-The latter method has always been my go-to method for making dumplings.
-The change in texture from the outside to the inside of the dumpling, with that warm biscuit texture on the inside… that’s the stuff comfort food is made of, right there.
+Sometimes the dumplings are rolled out flat and cut into squares before cooking, resulting in a more chewy dumpling.
+Sometimes the dough is rolled into loose balls, resulting in puffy dumplings with a soft biscuit texture on the inside.
+The latter method has always been my go-to method.
+That warm biscuit texture on the inside… that’s the stuff comfort food is made of, right there.

 You’ll also find variations in the broth itself.
-Sometimes it’s very thin and broth-like, resulting more in chicken dumpling soup than anything else.
-Sometimes it’s super thick, more like a biscuit gravy than a soup… and sometimes it’s in between.
+Sometimes it’s very thin and soupy.
+Sometimes it’s thick like stew or even a biscuit gravy.
+I prefer somewhere in between.

 |Easy Chicken and Dumplings|| |